 In 1929, aged 18, he wrote his first academic paper, The Compton Scattering and the New Statistics.
 The following year, he graduated with a B.Sc.
 Honors degree in physics.

 Chandrasekhar had already been identified as having extraordinary potential in physics; as a result of this he was awarded a scholarship to study for a Ph.D. degree at the University of Cambridge in the United Kingdom.

 His supervisor at Cambridge was the physicist and astronomer Ralph Fowler.
 While traveling by ship from India to Britain in 1930, Chandrasekhar reviewed Fowler’s and others’ work on the degenerate electron gas in white dwarf stars.
-He updated the classical physics used previously, incorporating the new relativistic physics of Albert Einstein.
+He updated the classical physics used previously to understand the behavior of the electrons, incorporating the new relativistic physics of Albert Einstein.

-Although he was just 19 when he did it this work, it would ultimately lead to his Nobel Prize for physics.
+Although he was just 19 when he did it this work, it led to his Nobel Prize in physics.